 - Stay long enough to have your questions answered and your interest recognized, but never monopolize a panelist’s time.
 Ensure that you have left a positive impression.

-- Be sure to thank the industry representatives for their time before you leave, as they have taken time to come onto campus and meet directly with students. +
+- Be sure to thank the industry representatives for their time before you leave.

 - To learn more about networking, read our networking article.